linx-software/petstore-api/README.md

 #  Swagger PetStore - open API 3.0 Integration sample

 ## Description
-This sample implement 'Petstore' API according to the example 'Petstore' Swagger definition on https://editor.swagger.io/#.
+This sample implements 'Petstore' API according to the example 'Petstore' Swagger definition on https://editor.swagger.io/#.
 We provide examples how to use the Linx RESTHost to call REST Web services.
 The sample has been published on the demo server but it can also be run on a local machine or local server.

 ## Installation
 For this sample, the api key **special-key** is used to test the authorization filters.